MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 ---
-title: Set up an OpenID Connect provider with Azure AD B2C
+title: Set up an OpenID Connect provider with Microsoft Entra ID B2C
-description: Learn how to set up an OpenID Connect identity provider with Azure Active Directory (Azure AD) B2C for use with sites you create with Microsoft Power Pages. ms.date: 07/19/2023 ms.topic: how-to
+description: Learn how to set up an OpenID Connect identity provider with Microsoft Entra ID B2C for use with sites you create with Microsoft Power Pages. ms.date: 07/19/2023 ms.topic: how-to
 author: sandhangitmsft